aliencaocao/ytdlp-gui/README.md

 # YT-DLP GUI

 This is (yet another) yt-dlp GUI built with pure Python and Tkinter.
-It is still in early development stages so only basic functions are developed and functional.
+It is still in early development stage so only basic functions are developed and functional.

 ## Installation
 For Windows, download the executable files from the [releases page](https://github.com/aliencaocao/ytdlp-gui/releases/latest).